 - For eye lines of scene partners on a laptop, always adjust your Zoom partner’s image on your laptop to the upper left or right corner.
 The goal is for it to look like you are looking out at eye level.
 To do this on a computer, you might need to shrink the Zoom screen size and then drag it up to a top corner of the computer screen.
 This will raise your eyeline up to the reader.
 (Create multiple eye lines for multiple characters in the scene.)

-- For eye lines of scene partners on an iPhone, it’s easy!
+- For eye lines of scene partners on a smartphone, it’s easy!
 Just literally look at the image of your scene partner on your phone.
 Don’t worry, the lens is on the end of the phone so it will not look like you are looking into camera.

 - If filming on your phone, put your phone on do not disturb mode.
 Otherwise, calls may interrupt filming.

 - Plug your phone in for charging!
 Otherwise, it could turn off mid-filming, and of course it will have been your favorite take 🙁